 The Board Diversity Matrix, below, provides the diversity statistics for our Board.
-We included diversity statistics for our Board of Directors as of April 14, 2022 in our proxy statement for our 2022 annual meeting of stockholders.
+We included last year's diversity statistics for our Board of Directors in our proxy statement for our 2023 annual meeting of stockholders filed with the SEC on April 13, 2023.

-Board Diversity Matrix (As of April 13, 2023)
+Board Diversity Matrix (As of April 10, 2024)

-Total Number of Directors 10
+Total Number of Directors 9

 Female Male Non- Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 5 5 - -
+Directors 6 3 - -

 Part II: Demographic Background

 African American or Black 2 1 - -

 Alaskan Native or Native American - - - -

-Asian - 2 - -
+Asian 1 - - -

 Hispanic or Latinx 2 - - -

 Native Hawaiian or Pacific Islander - - - -

 White 2 2 - -

 Two or More Races or Ethnicities 1 - - -

 LGBTQ+ -

 Did Not Disclose Demographic Background -